Three simple steps that will help you protect your site.

 1) Change your passwords

-Picture this common scenario: you get a default password from a vendor, then you pass it on to your co-worker.
+Picture this common scenario: you get a default password from a vendor, and then you pass it on to your co-worker.
 One week later, you are so used to typing in 473ngtw@! that you can do it with your eyes closed.
 Bad idea!
 Hackers are familiar with default passwords and can easily gain access if they attempt the right site at the right time.
 Get into the habit of changing default passwords right away.

 2) Use a firewall